TimOfAllTrades/GPUCheatSheet/README.md

 ![alt text](https://github.com/TimOfAllTrades/GPUCheatSheet/blob/master/SysVar.png?raw=true)

 The "Path" variable should contain a directory that leads to "cl.exe" found in the Microsoft Visual Studio Community folder.
+Once this is complete, it should be possible to compile *.cu files from the command prompt.